skylime/limeade/README.md

 =====================

 Limeade is going to be a simple web interface for managing hosted services.
-This is NOT a finished product yet.
+This is *not* a finished product yet.

 Features
 --------